- Ulluco is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, oca, and mashua.

 Like many of the Andean tuber crops, ulluco has been primarily vegetatively propagated for a very long time, perhaps for hundreds or even thousands of generations.
 This kind of propagation generally has a deleterious effect on the sexual reproduction system of the plant and that appears to be the case with ulluco.
 Sexual reproduction has been rarely observed in ulluco and it was largely considered to be a sterile plant before seed and seedlings were produced at the University of Turku in the late 1980s and early 1990s, in a research program that was sadly discontinued.

-Ulluco seed has dormancy, which lasts for a minimum of 4 months (Lempiainen 1989).
+Ulluco seed has dormancy, which typically lasts for a minimum of 4 months (Lempiainen 1989).
 Germination takes place over a long period.
 I have seen seed germinate as little as twelve days after sowing, but rarely.
 The majority of seedlings germinate after a period of 290 to 650 days (Lempiainen 1989).
-Reserve a place for your ulluco seedling trays, because it can take up to two years to germinate all the seeds, maybe longer.
+Reserve a space for the long term for ulluco seed starting, because you will probably be waiting for years to see the last to germinate.
+As of 2018, we are still getting germination from seeds that were sown in 2014.

 Lempiainen found a total germination rate of 2.04% for 1177 seeds.
-This is in close agreement with my results; I have seen a maximum germination of 2.7%.
+That is in close agreement with the results here for the first two years, which produced 2.7% germination.
+We have now reached 4.4% germination in the fourth year since sowing.
 I have had the best results germinating ulluco seed in an unheated greenhouse in summer and fall.
 This may be an indication that warm daytime temperatures and very cool night temperatures encourage ulluco germination.

 It has been difficult to identify the best conditions for ulluco germination due to the low success rate.
 Experiments with scarifying seed have been inconclusive; there does not appear to be a significant advantage to filing or chipping the seed coat.
 Seeds should be planted about 1/4 inch (6 mm) deep.
 The soil should be kept wet.
 If algae and mosses grow on the surface, that is a good sign that it is wet enough to germinate ulluco, although you need to break up any mosses that bind the surface of the soil so that germinating ulluco seedlings can emerge.
 If germinating under controlled conditions, I have found that 12 hours at 80° F (27 C) followed by 12 hours at 55° F (13 C) produces the fastest germination.
 I have also found that similar results occur with seed germinated in our unheated greenhouse in late summer and fall, when a similar temperature range occurs.